PyconUK/2015.pyconuk.org/content/schedule.rst

 .. _`Choosing a web framework for python 3 and asyncio`: /talks/choosing-a-web-framework-for-python-3-and-asyncio/
 .. _`Deploy flask application single step`: /talks/deploy-flask-application-single-step/
 .. _`Gabbi - Declarative HTTP Testing`: /talks/gabbi-declarative-http-testing/
+.. _`Templating - Past, Present and Future`: /talks/templating-past-present-and-future/
+.. _`Building SAAs with django and polla`: /talks/building-saas-with-django-and-polla/
+.. _`why i have an unhealthy love of tests, and why you shouldn't be scared about writing them`: /talks/why-i-have-an-unhealthy-love-of-writing-tests-and-why-you-shouldnt-be-scared-about-writing-them/
+.. _`Testing applications for django CMS`: /talks/testing-applications-for-django-cms/
+.. _`Making code py2/3 compatible using python-future`: /talks/
+.. _`Python for mobile games on iOS and Android`: /talks/
+.. _`Instrument Your Python App with Metric Collection`: /talks/
+.. _`Enabling the Optimisation of Python`: /talks/
+.. _`Resilient data pipelines using Docker-Compose`: /talks/
+.. _`Accelerate and scale your tests with nodepool`: /talks/
+.. _`Trade management in Python - a story of throughput`: /talks/

+.. _`With flexibility comes responsibilty: Getting schemas around semi-structured data using Avro`: /talks/
+.. _`Intro to web scraping with Scrapy`: /talks/
+.. _`Analyse Yourselves`: /talks/

+.. _`Building Async Microservices`: /talks/
+.. _`Scrapy Workshop`: /talks/
+.. _`Event-Sourced Domain Models in Python`: /talks/